udon-code-studios/https-docker/README.md

 ## Start HTTPS web server

-Once the key and certificate is obtained, launch the HTTPS web server using the following command:
+Once the key and certificate is obtained, the HTTPS web server can be configured and launched.

+Replace each instance of "subparprogramming.org" in `./etc/nginx/conf.d/app.conf` with the target domain name, place website files to host in `./html`, then launch the HTTPS web server using the following command:

 ```
 $ sudo docker-compose up -d